Sammcb/SynthesizerMod/README.md

 # SynthesizerMod

-## TODO
+## Download
-- Host on modrinth
-	- Update mod homepage
+- Find the latest jar on the releases tab or checkout the project on [Modrinth](https://modrinth.com/mod/synthesizer)!